AndieDrew/refactorTractor/README.md

 When opening a recipe card, a user sees what ingredients are needed for the recipe, including instructions to make the recipe with the total cost of the recipe's ingredients.

-A user can search across recipe's names, ingredients, and tags.
+A user can search across recipe's names and ingredients.

 ## Learning Goals
 Working from an existing codebase, our objective was to refactor code while working toward our learning goals.
 They were: